pablodecm/phd_thesis/src/102_chapter_2.md

 curvature sign of their trajectories.
-Charged hadrons, the term here largely referring to charged pions, kaons and protons, behave similarly to electrons in the tracking detector but instead generate much larger hadronic showers in the hadronic calorimeter.
+Charged hadrons, the term here largely referring to charged pions, kaons and protons, behave similarly to electrons in the tracking detector[^track_caveat] but instead generate much larger hadronic showers in the hadronic calorimeter.

+[^track_caveat]: Tracks from electrons and positrons are different due to bremsstrahlung, the radiated photons often recovered in the ECAL.

 Long-lived neutral hadrons, including neutrons and the neutral kaon $K_L^0$, follow instead straight lines in the inner detector volume because they